 Asbestos Class Action Lawsuits

-Class action lawsuits are a type of legal action no longer relevant in mesothelioma cases.
+Class action lawsuits are a legal action no longer relevant in asbestos cases.
 Lawyers do not file mesothelioma litigation as class actions any longer and instead process them as individual lawsuits.

 Written by Retired LCDR Carl Jewett